Why Do Some Coworkers Have Slopey Shoulders And Brush You Off When You Need Their Help?

 The Skill of Avoiding Accountability

-Slopey-shouldered individuals are often found in positions of authority, yet they manage to evade tasks by passing them onto subordinates.
+Slope-shouldered individuals are often found in positions of authority, yet they manage to evade tasks by passing them onto subordinates.

 They strive to appear competent while ensuring someone else does the heavy lifting.
 This phenomenon is not confined to a specific profession—it's widespread across industries.

-If you're good at avoiding responsibility without being exploited then that's a talent in itself.
+If you're good at avoiding responsibility without being exploited, then that's a talent in itself.

 A Widespread Workplace Phenomenon